Controller worker

 Controller configuration

-Rspamd controller worker supports the following options:
+The Rspamd controller worker offers the following configuration options:

-• password: password for read-only commands
+• password: This sets the password required for read-only commands.

-• enable_password: password for write commands
+• enable_password: This sets the password required for write commands.

 Encryption support